mechbio/CGNPS/README.md

 ### Usage
 Step 0: Read the article at:

-       [Link to bioRxiv article to be added here, likely by May 15, 2022]
+       [Link to article to be added here]

 Step 1: Assemble the CGNP structure with bioimaging and bioinformatics data.